Wall Street ends mixed as China-U.S. tensions weigh

 Mixed earnings from retailers Walmart Inc WMT.N, Best Buy Co Inc BBY.N and Home Depot Inc HD.N earlier this week showed online shopping gaining traction with the lockdown orders, a trend that could damage brick-and-mortar players already feeling pressure from internet rivals.

-On Friday, Chinese e-commerce giant Alibaba Group BABA.N reported better-than-expected quarterly profit, but its shares tumbled.
-Smaller rival Pinduoduo Inc's U.S.-listed shares PDD.Osurged after the company posted upbeat results.
+On Friday, Chinese e-commerce giant Alibaba Group BABA.N reported better-than-expected quarterly profit, but its shares tumbled almost 6%.
+Smaller rival Pinduoduo Inc's U.S.-listed shares PDD.Osurged over 14% after the company posted upbeat results.

-Nvidia NVDA.Oclimbed after forecasting strong quarterly revenue as demand surges for its data center chips.
+Nvidia NVDA.Oclimbed2.9% after forecasting strong quarterly revenue as demand surges for its data center chips.

-KKR & Co KKR.Nrose after India's Reliance Industries RELI.NS said the private equity firm would buy a 2.3% stake in its digital unit for 113.67 billion rupees ($1.50 billion).
+KKR & Co KKR.Nrose1.1% after India's Reliance Industries RELI.NS said the private equity firm would buy a 2.3% stake in its digital unit for 113.67 billion rupees ($1.50 billion).

-Data analytics software maker Splunk Inc SPLK.Ojumped after it said it expects more demand for its cloud services.
+Data analytics software maker Splunk Inc SPLK.Ojumped over 12% after it said it expects more demand for its cloud services.

+Volume on U.S. exchanges was 8.75 billion shares, compared to the 11.2 billion average for the last 20 trading days.

+Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.30-to-1 ratio favored advancers.

 (Reporting by Noel Randewich in Oakland, California; Additional reporting by Ambar Warrick in Bengaluru and Pawel Goraj in Gdansk; Editing by Leslie Adler)